MONA is a great adventure with kids – the architecture alone is awe inspiring and much of the art is irreverent, interactive and fun.

 MONA is an expansive museum of art – there are multiple spaces to explore.
 If you are the kind of gallery visitor that whizzes through then maybe you could see everything in half a day.
 But given there are outside installations to explore I would recommend pacing yourself.
 We took our own lunch – but we did stop in the cafe for juice and coffee.

-As part of your admission fee you are provided with the “O” – quite simply this is a iPod touch set up with an interactive gallery guide.
+As part of your admission fee, you are provided with the “O” – quite simply this is an iPod touch set up with an interactive gallery guide.
 Throughout MONA you will not find any labels on the walls – the O is set up so that it knows which artwork you are located nearest to and it automatically shows you the label.
 If you are inclined you can also listen to accompanying commentaries.
-The O devices were a fantastic add on for the kids – my two spent quite a bit of time fiddling with them (lets face it some of the art was ‘boring’ to them – but the O bought me a little time to ponder and take in a little more on a number of occasions).
+The O devices were a fantastic add-on for the kids – my two spent quite a bit of time fiddling with them (let’s face it some of the art was ‘boring’ to them – but the O bought me a little time to ponder and take in a little more on a number of occasions).

 The MONA collection rotates – so what we saw isn’t necessarily an indication of exactly what you might see.
 Quite a bit of it I didn’t get, some I didn’t like, some made me smile and some I loved.. it was the same for the kids – and we didn’t always agree.
 (And not being a professional photographer my camera and I struggled to do anything much justice.)